sandysanthosh/Java-Interview-Programs-Part2/README.md

 5.Springboot starters.
 6.Rest API flow.
 7.snippet for creating RestAPI.
-1. what is Spring IOC ?
+8. what is Spring IOC ?
-2. What is @Autowired and @Required ?
+9. What is @Autowired and @Required ?
-3. What is Depency injection in Spring IOC?
+10. What is Depency injection in Spring IOC?
-4. What is Spring MVC ?
+11. What is Spring MVC ?
-1.how spring boot works internally
+12.how spring boot works internally
-2.optional class methods
+13.java 9 features
-3.java 9 features
+14.jwt token format and usage
-4.jwt token format and usage
+15.functional interface
-5.functional interface
+16. use of default methods in interface
-6. use of default methods in interface
+17. example for stream processing
-7. example for stream processing
+18. rest api's annotations
-8. rest api's annotations
+19.optional class methods

 ```